Mohini56/TextEditorProject/README.md

 /* TextEditor is a basic text editing program which enables computer users to create documents*/

-//Functionalities in Text Editor
+//Functionalities in Text Editor:

---
+  /* TextEditor contains 4 Menu and each Menu consist of some MenuItem

-/* TextEditor contains 4 Menu and each Menu consist of some MenuItem and helps the user to perform functionality that the user wants */
+     and helps the user to perform functionality that the user wants */

    //File --> NewFile , OpenFile , SaveFile , Exit
    //Edit --> Cut , copy , paste , select All , FontSize